 - Many of us are familiar with profile completeness that LinkedIn had some time back.
-This is an example of creating a sense of progression which has an effect of motivating users to complete the profile.
+This is an example of creating a sense of progression which has an effect on motivating users to complete the profile.

-- Popular examples of comparison are Amazon, Netflix and Ebay.
+- Popular examples of comparison are Amazon, Netflix, and eBay.
 They created the “people like you” comparisons.

 - Fitbit introduced accomplishment against competition and in this case competing against friends and relatives.

 - Financial portfolio management companies simulate the real-world experience by enabling access to virtual portfolios.

 - Many games publish leaderboards, thus providing social recognition among peers.